 In May 2012, the Company executed an agreement with Platinum Australia Limited to purchase the Panton PGM Project.
 The Panton Project is located 60km north of Halls Creek, in the East Kimberley Region of Western Australia.
 The Company will continue to develop the asset through the optimisation of the project's mining and processing options.

 Australian and Overseas Exploration

-The Group's primary exploration and evaluation activities cover the regional areas of Western Australia.
-The Group also undertakes exploration and evaluation activities in overseas jurisdictions from time to time.
+The Group's primary greenfield exploration and evaluation activities currently cover the regional areas of Western Australia.